moq-wg/moq-transport/draft-lcurley-warp.md

 For example, a service might simultaneously ingest via WebRTC, SRT, RTMP, etc.
 The same service might then simultaneously distribute via WebRTC, LL-HLS, HLS/DASH, etc.
-And then distribute other live content over other protocols: for example updates, chat, metadata, etc.
+Other similar live content would then be distributed other yet additional protocols: for example updates, chat, metadata, etc.

 This draft attempts to build a unified base transport protocol for media and similar use-cases.
 Any live content can be fragmented into objects and annotated to achieve the intended behavior.